Come and see some of our local heritage at these free events !

 The objectives of the Society are to promote and encourage the following :-

-The Society currently meets at 2.00 pm on the second Friday of each month at the Brampton Museum.
+The Society currently meets at 7.30 pm on the first Monday of each month in St. James’s Church Hall, Clayton, Newcastle.

 Not all everyone can attend meetings but all our members receive detailed minutes to keep them up to date.